End-to-End Entity Detection with Proposer and Regressor: Introduction

 Our contribution can be summarized as follows: \begin{itemize} \item We design the proposer constructed by the feature pyramid to incorporate multi-scale features and initialize high-quality proposals with high-overlapping spans and strongly correlated queries.
-Compared to previous works which randomly initialize query vectors, the proposer network can significantly accelerate the convergence by reducing the training difficulties. \item We deploy the encoder-only framework in the regressor, which evades handcraft construction of query vectors and hardships in learning appropriate query representations and thus notably expedites convergence and improves performance.
+Compared to previous works which randomly initialize query vectors, the proposer network may greatly reduce training difficulty. \item We deploy the encoder-only framework in the regressor, which evades the handcraft construction of query vectors and hardships in learning appropriate query representations and thus notably eases the difficulties of convergence.
 The iterative refinement strategy is further utilized in the regressor to improve the precision and promote gradient backpropagation. \item We introduce the novel spatially modulated attention mechanisms that help learn the proper attention pattern.
 The spatially modulated attention mechanism dramatically improves the model's performance by integrating the spatially prior knowledge to increase attention sparsity. \end{itemize}

-\section{Related work}
+\section{Related Work}

+In this section, we will review some related works about Named entity recognition and set prediction.
+We will analyze different methodologies for the NER task and the trend of set prediction algorithm development.